PChol22/dev-to-articles/blog-posts/lambda-node-20/article.md

 {% cta https://github.com/sls-mentor/sls-mentor %} Find sls-mentor on Github ⭐️ {% endcta %}

+## 🚨 Last minute update: Node 20 managed runtime is now available, no need to use container images anymore 🚨

+If you still want to learn how to deploy a Lambda function using a container image, back to the article ⬇️

 ## How to deploy a pre-release Node 20 Lambda function on AWS?

 Node 20 isn't officially supported by AWS Lambda yet.
 However, AWS released a public base image for Node 20 Lambda runtime last week.
 It is possible to use this base image to build a custom runtime with docker, and use it to deploy Lambda functions on AWS.
 This is achieved in three simple steps: